xpqz/dyalog-docs/object-reference/docs/a-z/charformat.md

 You need only specify the number of elements required, but you must insert proper values for the elements you wish to remain unaltered.
 However, you may use `''` in the first element to leave the text attributes unchanged.

-If there is no text selected, CharFormat specifies the *default* character format, i.e. the format that will be used to draw the next (and subsequent) characters that the user enters.
+If there is no text selected, CharFormat specifies the *default* character format, that is, the format that will be used to draw the next (and subsequent) characters that the user enters.
 If there *is* text selected it specifies the format of the selected block of text.
 If the format is not strictly homogeneous, `⎕WG` may report the format of the first character in the selected block, or, if the block contains characters which use completely different fonts, the result of `(⎕WG 'CharFormat')` will be empty.

 `(⎕WS 'CharFormat' ...)` will set the format of the currently selected block of text.
 To set the format of an arbitrary block of text you must select it first using `(⎕WS 'SelText' ...)`.